lucioandreani/pseudo/README.md

 # pseudo package:

-## pseudo package, energy bands of tetrahedral semiconductors by pseudopotential calculation
+## nergy bands of tetrahedral semiconductors by pseudopotential calculation

 ### written by Lucio Andreani, lucio.andreani@unipv.it, November 2020